-Launched in 2011, Wealthfront is a robo-advisor with $2+ billion in assets under management by 2014.
-A robo-advisor is a type of investment advisory service that uses robots, instead of people, to help you invest – hence the portmanteau robo-advisor.
+Launched in 2011, Wealthfront is a robo-advisor with $25+ billion in assets under management as of July 2022.
+A robo-advisor is an investment advisory service that uses robots instead of people to help you invest – hence the name robo-advisor.

-Wealthfront bills themselves as the “most tax-efficient, low-cost, hassle-free way to invest.”
+Wealthfront bills itself as the “most tax-efficient, low-cost, hassle-free way to invest.”
 Their offering is compelling.
-For just 0.25% on top of underlying fund fees, which are low cost ETFs from places like Vanguard, they do all of the heavy lifting and remember to do it with the memory of a computer.
-Because, well, they’re run by computers.
+For just 0.25%, they do all the heavy lifting using a computer’s memory.

-What’s key then is who determines the algorithms behind the curtain?
-For that we turn to the investment team and their investment team is impressive, featuring names like their Chief Investment Officer Dr. Burton Malkiel (A Random Walk Down Wall Street) and Charles Ellis (Winning the Loser’s Game), founder of Greenwich Associates.
+Their investment team is impressive, featuring names like their Chief Investment Officer, Dr. Burton Malkiel (A Random Walk Down Wall Street), and Charles Ellis (Winning the Loser’s Game), founder of Greenwich Associates.

 What Wealthfront Offers

 All robo-advisors promise investment returns without as much maintenance.
 With an account minimum of just $500, Wealthfront offers an investment advisory service to the masses.

 It took me many years to amass $5,000 in investable assets, and it sat in an index fund at Vanguard while it grew.
 I didn’t pay much in fees, but I also didn’t get tax loss harvest either (heck, I didn’t even learn about it until many years later!).

 I saw my job as an investor as being two primary tasks: